On the circumcenters of triangular orbits in elliptic billards: Circumcircles and circumcenters of complex orbits

 \begin{definition} If $T$ is a degenerate or a infinite orbit, its \textit{circumscribed circle} is a limit of the circumscribed circles of non-degenerate finite orbits converging to $T$.
 The \textit{circumcenter} of $T$ is defined in a similar way. \end{definition}

-The previous remark shows that in fact the circumscribed circle to a degenerate orbit is not necessarily a complex circle, but can also degenerate to pair of complex lines.
-The next proposition describes the nature of the circumcircle to degenerate orbits.
+Even if they are called \textit{circle}, the circumscribed circles to a degenerate or infinite orbit can degenerate into pairs of lines, as described below.

-\begin{proposition} The circumscribed circle to a degenerate orbit of the ellipse $\ellipse$ is the union of two isotropic finite lines, and its center, which lies on the intersection of both lines, does not belong to the foci line of the ellipse $\ellipse$. \end{proposition}
+\begin{proposition} The possible cases for the circumscribed circle to a degenerate or infinite orbit are the following : \begin{enumerate} \item a regular circle ; \item a pair of isotropic non-parallel finite lines ; the corresponding center lies on their intersection ; \item the infinite line and a finite line $d$ ; the center $c$ lies on the infinity line and represents a direction which is orthogonal to $d$ ; \item the infinity line (taken twice). \end{enumerate} \end{proposition}

-\begin{proof} Take a degenerate orbit $T$ : proposition \ref{lemma_olga} implies that it has two sides $A$ and $B$, $A$ being an isotropic line tangent to the ellipse $\ellipse$ in $\alpha$, $B$ being a non-isotropic line intersecting the ellipse at two distinct points $\alpha$ and $\beta$.
-Denote by $\mathcal{D}$ the circumcircle to the orbit and by $c$ its center.
-One has $\alpha, \beta \in \mathcal{D}$.

-We first exclude the case in which $\mathcal{D}$ is a regular conic.
-Suppose it is regular.
-Then $A$ is tangent to $\mathcal{D}$.
-If not, it would have two intersection points with $\mathcal{D}$, one being $\alpha$ ; the other point is denoted by $\alpha'$.
-Since $A$ is the limit of non-isotropic sides $A_n$ of non-degenerate orbits $T_n$, for $n$ large enough the intersection points of $A_n$ with the circumcircle $\mathcal{D}_n$ of $T_n$ should be close to $\alpha$ and $\alpha'$.
-Hence, $A_n$ should cut $\mathcal{D}_n$ in three distinct points because we can already find two points on $A_n$ converging to $\alpha$.
-Such an intersection is impossible, hence $A$ is tangent to the circle.
-But the only isotropic tangent lines of a circle are its tangent at the isotropic points $I$ and $J$ (because $I$ and $J$ belongs to the circle by definition).
-This would mean $\alpha$ is $I$ or $J$, thus $I$ or $J$ would belong to the ellipse, hence the ellipse would be a circle (by proposition \ref{circle_cycpoints}) which is not the case.

-Then, $\mathcal{D}$ cannot be the infinity line (taken twice) : if it is, since both points $\alpha$ and $\beta$ of the orbit belongs to $\mathcal{D}$, this should mean that $B$ is the infinity line, hence isotropic, which is not the case.

-Furthermore, if $\mathcal{D}$ is a pair of lines, one being the infinity line and the other one - a finite line $d$, then $\beta$ is finite.
-Indeed, if it is infinite, then $B$ and the tangent line $T_{\beta}$ to the ellipse in $\beta$ are collinear (since they have the same intersection point at infinity).
-But both are stable by the complex reflexion by $T_{\beta}$, hence $T_{\beta} = B$ which is impossible since $B$ is not tangent to the ellipse.